 Semi-structured interviews, with participants will be conducted over the phone, after they have worn their study shoes for at least a month.
-The maximum variation sampling approach will ensure a collection of a wide range of views (Patton et al, 1990).
+The maximum variation sampling approach will ensure a collection of a wide range of views [9].
 Interviews will be conducted using a topic guide to ensure consistency - although the format will be flexible in order to allow participants to generate naturalistic data on what they see as important.